AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 **RelatedPerson**

 The table below provides guidance on representing communication preferences for a related person.
-Blank cells in the indicate that the given element is absent from the resource.
+Blank cells in the table indicate that the given element is absent from the resource.

 <table class="list" style="width:100%">
     <colgroup>